CoolSciGuy/coolsciguy.github.io/index.md

 **Middle Eastern Musician based in Rockville, MD**

 My name is Amir Sharifi, a Rockville-based musician specializing in Middle Eastern music.
 While I work professionally as a civil servant with the federal government, my passion lies in performing and sharing the rich musical traditions of the Middle East.
-My primary instruments are the oud and the setar, both of which I have studied extensively with master musicians.
+My primary instruments are the Oud and the Setar, both of which I have studied extensively with master musicians.